-Versatile, sticky, large sized bolete mushrooms are one of the chef's favorite mushrooms.
-These well-known mushroom fruit bodies found ubiquitously in the temperate, highland forests of USA, Europe, Siberia and China.
+Versatile, sticky, large-sized bolete mushrooms are one of the chef's favorite mushrooms.
+These well-known mushroom fruit bodies are found ubiquitously in the temperate, highland forests of the USA, Europe, Siberia, and China.

 Scientific name: Boletus edulis.